CPR

 All courses include an Emergency Action Guide (First Aid Booklet), Wallet cards, and printed wall Certificates for courses attended.
 The participants will also receive a single use Face Shield (CPR barrier device).

-Courses Include following topics: Bleeding and Wound Management
+Courses include the following topics: Bleeding and Wound Management

 Muscular/Skeletal Emergencies